Mahdi-Kadiri/tbre-suspension-load-fatigue/README.md

 An initial ~20% discrepancy on the upper links was **not** a solver error — it was traced to a superseded hardpoint revision, which led to the findings below.

+**Physical anchor.** The one physical fatigue test available (a wishbone-insert specimen, fully reversed, run-out with no damage) is used in the **force domain**: comparing test amplitude directly against the rainflow force spectrum bypasses both the stress-calibration placeholder and the material-data scatter.
+The test amplitude exceeds the largest amplitude the worst-loaded member produces in service by ~1.8×, and anchoring an S–N curve on it (borrowing only the literature slope) bounds insert life at thousands of endurance events even on the pessimistic all-cycles-at-peak assumption.

 ---

 ## Findings